RyanSowden/FFSK/README.md

 * Getting all the starting lineups for your league.

 # Installation
-FSK curently is only supported on unix platforms(OSX and linx), to install please refer to the wiki linked below:
+FSK currently is only supported on unix platforms,to install please refer to the wiki linked below:

 * [FSK Wiki](https://github.com/RyanSowden/fsk/wiki)